 Is there a membership sign up?

-Nope, you can join our facebook group, or you can simply check this website for rides information and more.
+Not really.
+You will be asked to sign a liability waiver (scroll to the bottom of this page) when you join us for a ride, we don’t pay dues or keep a members list.
+You can join our facebook group, or you can simply check this website for rides information and more.

 Are there any requirements to ride with the group?
 Yes!
 We do have a few rules, and we also have a few things we strongly encourage: